Greatjian/system_design_practice/DDIA_notes.md

     - Index values are not necessarily unique
     - Map value to a list of ids / Make each value unique by appending the id
+    - Searching for occurrance of a particular value

 - Store values within the index